deni2312/prisma-engine/README.md

   ```
 3. Open the project with visual studio

+4. Open Tools -> Options -> Vcpkg then change the vcpkg directory to the path of vcpkg executable

 5. Click on main.cpp and run the default scene

-6. (Optionally) In  `configuration\settings.json` file you can change some settings like width, height and camera options.
+6. (Optionally) In  `configuration\settings.json` file you can change some settings like width, height and name of the window.

 ## Demos